Guidelines and requirements

 - Copy of passport and visa.
 These documents must be valid and up to date.

 - Malpractice insurance.
 Upon receipt of initial application, more information will be provided.

-Cancellations must be submitted via email to email@example.com.
-Due to program demand, a penalty of US$150.00 will be charged per rotation if student cancels 60 days prior to the start of the program.
-Any cancelations received 59–31 days prior to the start of the program are subject to a fee of 20% of the program cost.
+Cancellations must be submitted via email to firstname.lastname@example.org .
+Due to program demand, a penalty of 10%of the program cost will be charged per rotation cancelled.
+Any cancelations received 59–31 days prior to the start of the program are subject to a fee of 50% of the program cost.
 No shows and cancellations received 30 days or less prior to the start of the program are subject to the full program cost and no refunds will be given.
 Please note: cancellation fees are based upon the date the written request is received by FIU.